Looking to tie the knot? Online marriage registration is the way to go! Keep reading to find out why?

 Fees for registering the marriage:

-There are certain fees involved in getting your marriage registered both in online or offline mode.
+There are certain fees involved in getting your MARRIAGE REGISTRATION ONLINE or offline mode.
 The fee can be deposited online mode.
 For more information on the same, you can always get guidance from our legal experts.

 How to Register Your Marriage with Vakilsearch